nikolasibalic/ARC-Alkali-Rydberg-Calculator/README.md

 For example IPython notebook in .html format see **documentation/Rydberg_atoms_a_primer.html** or for .ipynb format see **documentation/Rydberg_atoms_a_primer_notebook.ipynb**

-For online access to a selection of package functions see atomcalc.jqc.org.uk
+For online access to a selection of package functions see (web page arriving soon)

 -------
 Authors